jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

    (as in Google's library).

 We'll certainly talk more about the various stores in a follow-up post.
 Lots of cool things to talk about here.
-But for now lets concentrate on big architectural decisions.
+But for now let's concentrate on big architectural decisions.

 ###Meet the tiered cache